By Collin County Criminal Defense Lawyer Jeremy Rosenthal

 The practice of blood warrants is controversial.
 Forcibly putting a needle in someone’s arm would be a 2nd Degree Felony under the Texas Penal Code (aggravated assault with a deadly weapon) if it weren’t conducted under the color of law.
 Regardless, DWI enforcement has lost so much perspective that this practice is justified to solve first-time DWI offenses that are Class B Misdemeanors.

 Police Have to Follow the Rules Too

 Additionally, Judges frequently suppress improper traffic stops or other improper police contact.
 This means that where an officer has been overly-aggressive in finding a reason to pull a car over or the officer didn’t have the right to visit with you… all or some of the evidence may be thrown out by the Judge if improperly attained pursuant to Texas Code of Criminal Procedure 38.23.
 In those instances field sobriety tests, breath tests, and even blood tests can be inadmissible for the prosecution.

 There is so much at stake in a DWI for your future that a short article hardly does it justice.
 I’ve only addressed the tip of the iceberg as far as consequences and punishment.
 There is so much other red-tape such as driver’s licenses suspensions, surcharges for driver’s license renewals, and deep-lung-devices being ordered on your car, it hardly makes sense to go into this process alone.

 *Jeremy Rosenthal is Board Certified in Criminal Law by the Texas Board of Legal Specialization and licensed by the Supreme Court of Texas.
-None of the content herein is intended to be legal advice, specific or otherwise.
-For legal advice, please contact an attorney.
+He is designated as a Texas Super Lawyer by Thomson Reuters. www.texasdefensefirm.com.